valtido/sentry-docs/src/collections/_documentation/clients/ruby/config.md

   config.encoding = 'json'
   ```

+&nbsp;
 `environments`

 : As of v0.10.0, events will be sent to Sentry in all environments.
 If you do not wish to send events in an environment, we suggest you unset the SENTRY_DSN variable in that environment.

-  Alternately, you can configure Raven to run only in certain environments by configuring the environments whitelist.
+  Alternately, you can configure Raven to run only in certain environments by configuring the environment's whitelist.
 For example, to only run Sentry in production:

   ```ruby
   config.environments = %w[ production ]